NuGet/docs.microsoft.com-nuget/docs/index.md

                             <li class="column column-third">
                                 <a href="./tools/nuget.exe-cli-reference.md">
                                     <h3>Tools</h3>
-                                    <p>The complete guides to the nuget.exe CLI tool, and the Package Manager UI and Package Manager Console in Visual Studio.</p>
+                                    <p>The complete guides to the nuget.exe command-line tool, and the Package Manager UI and Package Manager Console in Visual Studio.</p>
                                 </a>
                             </li>
                             <li class="column column-third">